S7R4nG3/DCSUpdater/README.md

 ## Future

 I would like to enhance the app a bit by making the UI a little bit cleaner as well as adding the ability to install/uninstall different modules without having to launch the app.

+Additionally I'd like to figure out a clean way to setup some integrated testing to ensure that everything is going to execute as expected...